 This article was published in the IBM Resilient Knowledge Center on April 16, 2018.
 You can read the original post here.

-Today, we are proud to announce the launch of Intelligent Orchestration with the next-generation of the Resilient Incident Response Platform (IRP).
+Today, we are proud to announce the launch of Intelligent Orchestration with the next-generation of the IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform.
 This new platform resets the standard for incident response (IR) by dramatically accelerating and sharpening the entire response process.
 By blending human and machine-based intelligence with orchestration, automation, and IR case management, Intelligent Orchestration empowers organizations to outsmart, outpace, and outmaneuver complex cyber security threats.
 This is an exciting leap into the future of incident response – a market that we pioneered and continue to innovate.

 Intelligent Orchestration is needed today because of the security challenges organizations face: complex security environments, a skills shortage, and the increasing volume and severity of attacks.
 Because of these challenges, security teams often struggle to respond to and mitigate cyberattacks quickly and efficiently.
 With the average cost of a data breach reaching $3.62 million and new regulations with tougher penalties on the horizon, organizations need to maximize the speed, efficiency, and intelligence of their existing tools and people.